PocketBlock/PocketBlock/README.md

 // For the first start run this, then you can run npm start
 $ npm run firstStart

-// If you already have the dependeices
+// If you already have the dependencies
 $ npm start
 ```